 There was some miscommunication prior to our departure.
 And, to make matters worse, neither of us had phone service.
 The result?
-Two confused girls in a new country frantically searching for each other.
+Two confused girls in an unfamiliar country frantically searching for each other.
 After what seemed like forever – and at least 20 nightmarish thoughts – I spotted my equally flustered travel buddy.

 CANCUN ⇒ RIVIERA MAYA

-Fast forward to our arrival at the Dreams Puerto Aventura grounds, all our woes were truly forgotten.
+Fast forward to our arrival at the Dreams Puerto Aventura grounds, all woes were forgotten.

 This was both of our first time at an all-inclusive resort, so we had few expectations.
 We were simply content to not pay extra for food and wi-fi, but Dreams set out to stun us.